How Much Do You Know About Your Options for Life Jacket Material?International Standards, Marine SafetyMar 16, 2020

 Life jackets, or personal floatation devices (PFDs), play a critical role in the safety and survival of those who play and work on the water.
 PFDs are required by law to meet stringent performance criteria, and this includes the life jacket material they are constructed from.

 Most PFDs are constructed using nylon or polyester fabrics of varying weights (measured in Dtex) that are coated on one or two sides with Thermoplastic Polyurethane (TPU) – a strong, transparent polymer that is highly customizable.

 Erez Technical Textiles manufactures numerous PVC/alloys and TPU-coated fabrics for marine safety products including life jackets.
 These marine textiles offer outstanding strength and air-holding capabilities and excellent resistance to UV light, chemicals, and oils.

 International and domestic regulations require many PFDs to be certain colors, and some fabrics can be dyed in colors like neon yellow, Spanish yellow, red, fluorescent red and international orange.
-Life jacket materials must meet, and aid the PFD in meeting the safety and performance criteria established by several standard-setting organizations.
+Life jacket material must meet, and aid the PFD in meeting the safety and performance criteria established by several standard-setting organizations.
 These include:

 - ISO 12402: International Organization of Standardization (ISO) standard defines buoyancy, performance, materials, and accessories requirements, as well as testing protocols.
 These standards are recognized by most countries, and products meeting the standards will be legal to use.